dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 P0 + Pe = f(ρ0 + ρe) = f(ρ0) + ρef0(ρ0),

-(47.3)where P0 = f(ρ0) and f0(ρ0) stands for the derivative of f(ρ) evaluated at ρ = ρ0.We can take the second step in this equality only because ρe is very small.
-We ﬁndin this way that the excess pressure Pe is proportional to the excess density ρe,* With this choice of Pref, the P is not the peak pressure in the sound wave but the
+(47.3) where P0 = f(ρ0) and f0(ρ0) stands for the derivative of f(ρ) evaluated at ρ = ρ0.
+We can take the second step in this equality only because ρe is very small.
+We ﬁnd in this way that the excess pressure Pe is proportional to the excess density ρe, * With this choice of Pref, the P is not the peak pressure in the sound wave but the

 「root-mean-square」pressure, which is 1/(2)1/2 times the peak pressure.